This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

-Onions are among the world’s oldest cultivated plants, according to the Encyclopedia Britannica.
+Onions are among the world’s oldest cultivated plants.
 Although there’s no conclusive evidence as to where they first appeared, their history goes back about 5,000 years to parts of the Middle East and Southwestern Asia, including Iran and West Pakistan.

 They are believed to be one of the earliest cultivated crops because they were less perishable than other foods of the time, last a long time, are transportable, can easily be grown year-round, and grow well in different types of climates and soils.
 They can also be dried and preserved, which has made them a valuable source of nutrients during times of famine.

 Some records show that onions grew in parts of China, India and Egypt around the time of 3500 B.C.
 In Egypt, they were even considered to be an object of worship and symbolized eternity because of the onion’s “circle-within-a-circle” structure.

 Paintings of the vegetable can even be found within the inner walls of the ancient Egyptian pyramids and tombs.
 Onions were also eaten by the Israelites and mentioned as one of the Bible foods, along with cucumbers, melons, leeks and garlic.

 Ever wonder why your eyes water when cutting an onion?
 It’s because cutting onions punctures their cell membranes that store sulfur compounds and flavonoids.